 - Keep an image or copy of your I-94 as proof of visa status for each entry for your records.
 Once you depart the U.S., each entry and departure becomes part of your “travel history” record and no longer shows your visa status.
 Having a record of your I-94 visa status history can be useful for future immigration-related actions

 - If you find an error on your I-94 record, please contact ISSS at firstname.lastname@example.org as soon as possible.

 You are required to enroll and engage in a full course of study each academic term of your program.
 You are not required to be a registered student during official break periods (i.e., summer).
 One of the requirements to maintain your F-1 or J-1 student status is that you are enrolled in and attending a full course of study and making progress toward your degree/educational objective.

 There are limited exceptions to the full course of study requirement.

 - Academic difficulties

 If you believe you may have reason to be enrolled in a reduced course of study, be in touch with ISSS before dropping any courses, or purposely under-enrolling, to confirm your eligibility.

-The program dates, as listed on the I-20 or DS-2019 indicates the period of time you are allowed to pursue your educational objective.
+The program dates listed on the I-20 or DS-2019 indicates the period of time you are allowed to pursue your educational objective.
 Occasionally, program dates change for academic reasons.
-In the case that the information on your I-20 or DS-2019 is no longer correct, you must contact ISSS to request a change to your SEVIS record.
+In the case that the information on your I-20 or DS-2019 is no longer correct, you must request an updated I-20 from ISSS.